Japan’s bid to cancel residency of foreigners who dodge taxes stirs unease

 In recent years, municipalities throughout Japan have simplified the pathway for obtaining visas for startup owners and business managers.

-Later this month, Tokyo is set to launch a new digital nomad visa, targeting remote workers from 49 countries who earn more than 10 million yen a year.
+Later this month, Tokyo is set to launch a new digital nomad visa, targeting remote workers from 49 countries who earn more than 10 million yen (about $67,000) a year.

 Japan’s foreign trainee programme, which has often been maligned as a cover for importing cheap labour since its introduction in 1993, is undergoing a sweeping overhaul to make it easier to transition to being a skilled work visa holder, and, eventually, permanent resident.